A man is cutting green onions on a cutting board

 Magnesium

 Magnesium plays an important role in energy production and helps to regulate hormones and neurotransmitters.
-It can be found in meat, fish, nuts, leafy greens, dairy products, and brown rice.
+It can be found in meat, fish, nuts, leafy greens, dairy products and brown rice.

-The recommended daily intake of magnesium is between 85 milligrams and 300 milligrams for children, 270 milligrams for women, and 300 milligrams for men.
+The recommended daily intake of magnesium is between 85 milligrams and 300 milligrams for children, 270 milligrams for women and 300 milligrams for men.

 Managing ADHD Symptoms With Diet

 Changing your diet won’t cure your ADHD, but it could help you to manage your symptoms.
-Try to eat as natural a diet as possible and avoid foods which may aggravate your symptoms such as sugar and caffeine.
+Try to eat as natural a diet as possible and avoid foods that may aggravate your symptoms such as sugar and caffeine.

-Eating plenty of protein, whole grains, fresh fruit, vegetables, and other recommended foods for ADHD is the best way to ensure that you are getting all the nutrients you need.
+Eating plenty of protein, whole grains, fresh fruit, vegetables and other recommended foods for ADHD is the best way to ensure that you are getting all the nutrients you need.
 However, you could ask your physician to run tests if you feel that something is amiss.